markchaplin/toyrobotsimulator/README.md

 The `REPORT` command will output the current postion and direction in the format `X,Y,DIRECTION`.

 All invalid commands will be ignored, including commands that would cause the robot to leave the board.
+The input field will validate the above commands.

 ## Running the simulator